Algorithms for group isomorphism via group extensions and cohomology: When Aut(Q) is too big

-By Lemma~\ref{lem:main}, $G_1 \cong G_2$ if and only if they are pseudo-congruent extensions of $A$ by $Q$.
+By Lemma~\ref{lem:main}, $G_1$ and $G_2$ are isomorphic if and only if they are pseudo-congruent extensions of $A$ by $Q$.
 The extensions are pseudo-congruent if and only if there is an element of $\Aut(A) \times \Aut(Q)$ such that, after twisting by this element, the resulting extensions are equivalent.
 Once an element of $\aut(A)\times \aut(Q)$ is fixed, by Lemma~\ref{lem:prod}, the latter problem is reduced to determining the equivalence of $G_1|_{T_i}$ and $G_2|_{T_i}$ for each $i\in[\ell]$.

-\paragraph{(1)} Note that the equivalence type of $G_j|_{T_i}$ can be computed by Theorem~\ref{thm:quotient_list} as each $T_i$ is generated by $2$ elements so $\Aut(T_i)$ can be listed in polynomial time.
-Then the algorithm works as follows.
+Note that the equivalence type of the extension $G_j|_{T_i}$ can be computed in polynomial time by Theorem~\ref{thm:quotient_list}, as $\Aut(T_i)$ can be listed in polynomial time: In case (\ref{prop:item:simple}) each $T_i$ is generated by $2$ elements, and in case (\ref{prop:item:perfect}) each $T_i$ has size $O(1)$.